truenas/documentation/content/TrueCommand/TCGettingStarted/Install/InstallTCDocker.md

 Open a terminal and enter {{< cli >}}docker run --detach --name <i>container name, optional</i> -v "<i>hostdir</i>:/data" -p <i>port</i>:80 <i>sslport</i>:443 ghcr.io/ixsystems/truecommand:<i>v3.0.2</i>{{< /cli >}}.

+Where:
-Where *hostdir* is a directory on the host machine for Docker container data, *port* is the TrueCommand HTTP web interface port, and *sslport* is the HTTPS port for secure web interface access.
-These po
+* *hostdir* is a directory on the host machine for Docker container data
+* *port* is the TrueCommand HTTP web interface port
+* *sslport* is the HTTPS port for secure web interface access.

 To install the container with an earlier TrueCommand release, replace *v3.0.2* with the desired TrueCommand version tag.
 For example: